aniketghosh950/projects/README.md

 5)In the Bulldozer prize prediction we have to predict the price of Bulldozers,we are given the previous years price of Bulldozers(training set), a validation set and a test set in which we have to predict the future prices of Bulldozers.

-6)So in this problem ,I first preprocessed all data(filled all Nan values and converted the types of all objects to categories and suitably encoded all the entries to numerical)
+6)So in this problem ,I first preprocessed all data(filled all Nan values and converted the types of all objects to categories and suitably encoded all the entries to numerical).

 7)Then i have used RandomForestRegressor()and also hypertuned the parameters using RandomizedSearchCV to find the optimal parameters.

 8)Also for evaluation metric used Root mean square log error(RMSLE).

-9)Also found out the important features which contributed the most to the predictions made by the model
+9)Also found out the important features which contributed the most to the predictions made by the model.

 10)Also saved predictions in predictions.csv which is also uploaded in this repository.